 Bloom / Seed Heads

-In late Summer to Fall, Pink Muhly Grass will make small purple seed heads that are finely branched.
+In late Summer to Fall, Pink Muhly Grass will make small panicles of purple seed heads that are finely branched.
 Seed heads are called spikelets, and are 3-5 mm long by 1-2 mm wide.
 These seed heads cover half of each blade, creating a purple to pink hue in color.
 When planted en mass this creates a truly show stopping display with huge curb appeal.

 Collecting Pink Muhly Seeds